 If you've lost contact with family, it can feel incredibly isolating - but estrangement is more common than you might think.
-Recent research by Gransnet revealed that one in seven grandparents are estranged from their grandchildren, with many more also estranged from their adult children.
+Research by Gransnet revealed that one in seven grandparents are estranged from their grandchildren, with many more also estranged from their adult children.
 If you are affected, you may be wondering how to cope and where to turn for help, so we've compiled advice from gransnetters on how they dealt with the loss and asked the experts at Relate to answer your questions on estrangement.

 When parent-child relationships break down it can often feel like a bolt out of the blue and you might find yourself wondering why your child has no contact with you.
 However, in most cases, it is the result of long-simmering family tensions or unresolved feelings of hurt.

 Research by the charity Stand Alone revealed that the most common reasons for estrangement are:

 Many gransnetters report that estrangement often occurs when there is a change in family dynamics, often through divorce or a marriage, either that of the adult child or the second marriage of a parent.
 In our estrangement survey, 64% of estranged gransnetters blamed their child's spouse or partner for the breakdown of the relationship.

 "I genuinely have no idea what I did to prompt the estrangement.
 I think that it must be my fault somehow."